“How does that make you feel?”

 The more formal technique involves the therapist reading a list of words and the client responding immediately with the first word that comes to mind.
 This exercise can shed light on some of the associations and connections the client has hidden deep below the surface.

-This technique may not be as useful with a client who is resistant to the exercise or to sharing intimate details with the therapist.
+This technique may not be as useful to a client who is resistant to the exercise or to sharing intimate details with the therapist.
 However, therapists should not assume that a client who pauses before responding is resistant – it may indicate that the client is getting closer to a repressed or highly significant connection.

 Free association may provoke an especially intense or vivid memory of a traumatic event, called an abreaction.
 This can be extremely distressing for the client, but it can also lead to a healing experience of catharsis if the client feels like it helped them work through a significant problem (McLeod, 2014).

-The less formal concept of free association is simply the tendency to allow the client to lead discussion in psychodynamic therapy sessions.
+The less formal concept of free association is simply the tendency to allow the client to lead the discussion in psychodynamic therapy sessions.
 This kind of relaxed, non-structured approach to dialogue in therapy is a hallmark of psychodynamics.

-Practicing this type of informal free association ensures that the therapist is not leading the client anywhere in particular, and that the client is moving authentically from one subject to the next.
+Practicing this type of informal free association ensures that the therapist is not leading the client anywhere in particular and that the client is moving authentically from one subject to the next.
 This is critical in psychodynamic therapy, as it is unlikely to reach the unconscious sources of psychological distress without following the client’s lead.

 Another vestige of Freudian therapy, this highly subjective technique can prove useful for some, although its efficacy as a treatment technique is not proven via the scientific method.

-However, the effectiveness of therapy cannot always be measured and codified by double blind random control trials (RCTs), the gold standard of research.
+However, the effectiveness of therapy cannot always be measured and codified by double-blind random control trials (RCTs), the gold standard of research.
 Sometimes it is nearly impossible to determine which components or modes of treatment brought about success in therapy.

 It is in this ambiguous environment that some of those not-quite-established techniques can contribute to real progress for the client.
-While dream analysis cannot be formally recommended as a reliable and effective tool, it is unlikely to cause any harm and should therefore be left up to the client and therapist whether to include it in the treatment regimen.
+While dream analysis cannot be formally recommended as a reliable and effective tool, it is unlikely to cause any harm and should, therefore, be left up to the client and therapist whether to include it in the treatment regimen.